EdNanda/JV_Char/README.md

 # JV_Char
+___

 ## Description
-The purpose of this program is to facilitate the measurement of JV characteristics in diodes (specifically solar cells).
+Python application that features a graphical user interface for performing JV characteristics measurements on photovoltaic cells and other diodes.

+## Hardware used
+- Keithley 2450
+- 8-Channel USB relay card K8090
+- Sciencetech SciSun-300 sun simulator

 ## Installation
 Please install the libraries shown in the requirements.txt.

 ## Usage
+Follow the GUI prompts to set up instruments and conduct measurements.

-This program shows a graphical interface.
-Fill up the fields with the relevant values and start the measurement by pressing the start button
+Make sure to fill up the measurement setup and metadata fields.
+Start the measurement by pressing the start button, either for a JV sweep or MPP tracking.

+For more information, click on the &#9432; button.

 ## Support
 For help, contact enandayapa@gmail.com

 ## Roadmap
-This program is still in the development process and currently has no actual function, other than showing a graphical interface.
+A separate program is being developed to accelerate the analysis and plotting of the data.
+Look for the "JV analysis" repo.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.